corcor27/Introduction_to_R/_episodes/19-manipulating-data-frames.md

 149          6.2         3.4          5.4         2.3  virginica
 150          5.9         3.0          5.1         1.8  virginica
 ```
-{: .ouput}
+{: .output}

 Additionally, you can use the data() function to load any built-in dataset into your R session.

 ```
 data(iris)
 ```
-{: .language.R}
+{: .language.r}

 You will now be able to view the iris dataset in your environment pane (selecting it will open it as a file in your script pane).

-We first want to explore what high-level inforamtion RStudio can give us about the iris dataset.
+We first want to explore what high-level information RStudio can give us about the iris dataset.

 ```
 str(iris)
 ```
-{: .language.R}
+{: .language.r}

 ```
 'data.frame':	150 obs. of  5 variables: